Radio broadcast assistant

 Work experience

 Pre-entry experience is vital for developing additional technical skills and demonstrating commitment to the industry.
-This can be obtained through student, hospital or community radio.
-You could also try to get part-time or casual work at your local station - building a relationship with the team may lead to further work.
+This can be obtained through student, hospital or community radio, which typically cover a small geographical area.

 Other relevant sources of work experience, information and opportunities include: